-- A brother-in-law of Mr. Murray is employed as a Director, Service Operations in the Accounts Installation Department, and received a salary and incentive of approximately \$260,000 for 2011, as well as benefits consistent with those provided to other employees with equivalent qualifications and responsibilities. - During 2011, the Company had an agreement with BlackRock, Inc., or BlackRock, which holds greater than five percent of the Company's outstanding stock as of December 31, 2011.
-Under this agreement, BlackRock provided fixed income investment management services to the Company, for which the Company paid approximately \$3,800,000 in fees for the year ended December 31, 2011.
-The fees were determined solely on the amount of assets under management, and were comparable to those of non-affiliated customers. - During 2011, the Company had various business relationships with JP Morgan Chase & Co., or JPMorgan, which holds greater than five percent of the Company's outstanding stock as of December 31, 2011.
-Under these relationships, JPMorgan: (i) provided agent services and credit in connection with our 2011 amended and restated credit agreement; (ii) served as the issuer of our travel and entertainment corporate credit cards; (iii) provided investment custody services; and (iv) paid our subsidiary, Concentra Inc., an immaterial amount of fees for occupational medicine, urgent care, physical therapy, and health and wellness services.
-For all of the services provided to Humana by JPMorgan, we paid approximately \$6,500,000 in fees and expenses to JPMorgan for the year ended December 31, 2011, and the rates in each case were comparable to those of non-affiliated customers.
+- A brother-in-law of Mr. Murray is employed as a Director, Service Operations in the Accounts Installation Department, and received a salary and incentive of approximately \$325,000 for 2012, as well as benefits consistent with those provided to other employees with equivalent qualifications and responsibilities. - During 2012, the Company had an agreement with BlackRock, Inc., or BlackRock, which holds greater than five percent of the Company's outstanding stock as of December 31, 2012.
+Under this agreement, BlackRock provided fixed income investment management services to the Company, for which the Company paid approximately \$5 million in fees for the year ended December 31, 2012.
+The fees were determined solely on the amount of assets under management, and were comparable to those of non-affiliated customers. - During 2012, the Company had various business relationships with JP Morgan Chase & Co., or JPMorgan, which holds greater than five percent of the Company's outstanding stock as of December 31, 2012.
+Under these relationships, JPMorgan: (i) provided agent services and credit in connection with our 2011 amended and restated credit agreement; (ii) served as joint book-running manager in connection with our 2012 offering of senior notes; (iii) served as the issuer of our travel and entertainment corporate credit cards; (iv) provided investment custody services; and (v) paid our subsidiary, Concentra Inc., or its affiliates an immaterial amount of fees for occupational medicine, urgent care, physical therapy, and health and wellness services.
+For all of the services provided to Humana by JPMorgan, we paid approximately \$8.5 million in fees and expenses to JPMorgan for the year ended December 31, 2012, and the rates in each case were comparable to those of non-affiliated customers.

 The Board of Directors has adopted a policy for review, approval and monitoring of transactions involving the Company and directors and executive officers or their immediate family members, or stockholders owning five percent or greater of the Company's outstanding stock.
 The policy covers any related person transaction that meets the minimum threshold for disclosure under the SEC's regulations.
 The Related Party Transaction Approval Policy may be viewed on our website.
-From the www.humana.com website, click on "Investor Relations," then click on "Corporate Governance" on the left side of the page, and then click on the link entitled "Related Persons Transactions Policy" on the right side of the page.
+From the www.humana.com website, click on "Investor Relations," then click on "Corporate Governance," and then click on the link entitled "Related Persons Transactions Policy."